Software Jargon Simplified: TMS, CRM, LMS, SaaS, ERP, CMS

 Further reading: What is a Training Management System?

-An LMS is primarily used by internal training departments to manage learning and development and includes all TMS functionality as well as additional services such as target setting and monitoring, learner journeys and coursework submissions.
+An LMS is primarily used by internal training departments to manage learning and development.
+It focuses less on the operational and administration tasks that a TMS specialises in, yet provides additional services such as target-setting and monitoring; learner journeys, and coursework submissions.
+More sophisticated, modern LMS's include gamification features; using game elements to improve learner engagement

 Check out 8 advantages of a learning management system below.

-Any software enabling web-based content management is called a Content Management System (CMS).
-More specifically, a CMS is a software system designed specifically for managing content in a website, like WordPress, HubSpot or Drupal.
+Any software that enables web-based content management is called a Content Management System (CMS).
+More specifically, a CMS is a software system designed for managing content in a website, like WordPress, HubSpot or Drupal.
 A content management system is typically used by organisations to manage their website, blog and any other hosted content such as PDFs and images.

-Without customers, you have no business.
-This is the purpose of a CRM system: to manage your customer relationships effectively.
-Customer Relationship Management or CRM software systems are designed to manage your sales process or sales funnel.
+Without customers, you'd have no business.
+This is the purpose of a Customer Relationship Management system: to manage your customer relationships effectively.
+Customer Relationship Management or CRM software systems are designed to manage your sales process and/or sales funnel.
 Basic features of a CRM include contact management, a centralised place to keep notes from sales pitches and customer service activity, and information analysis tools to identify up-sell opportunities or at-risk customers.

 A CRM is business efficiency software, but focused on the interactions your business has with clients and potential clients.
 The graphic below demonstrates the key aspects of a CRM system.

 An Enterprise Resource Planning system is software designed to run your entire business.
 The most basic functions of an ERP are customer management (CRM) and accounting software functionality.
-Like the majority of one-size-fits-all solutions, many ERPs provide too many modules for training companies.
+Like the majority of one-size-fits-all solutions, many ERPs are all-encompassing tools that often house more functionality than most training departments require.

 There is a whole line of technical products available as a service (aaS).
 This particular acronym stands for Software as a Service.
 Anytime you see something offered as a service, it means that access to the product is offered via a subscription.
 This provides higher value service and support to the customer and reduces production costs for the software producer.